SpecialistsRP/The-Specialists-3.0-25th-Anniversary/Readme.md

 # The Specialists 3.0 Mod - 25th Anniversary Edition Fix
 This repository contains the Windows client build version of The Specialists 3.0 mod with necessary edits to make it compatible with the 25th Anniversary update of Half-Life.
-The original TS3.0 version this is basedon, is located at https://www.moddb.com/mods/the-specialists/downloads/the-specialists-v30-client-windows

 ## Table of Contents
 - [About](#about)